Protesters clash in Hong Kong as cycle of violence intensifies

 There, hundreds of riot police blocked activists from advancing towards the building, which had been heavily fortified with barricades after it was surrounded and defaced a week earlier.
 A clear plastic shield had been erected around a national emblem above its front doors.

-As the crowds surged, hundreds of riot police with shields advanced, firing rounds of tear gas, rubber bullets and sponge grenades - a crowd control weapon - at protesters, sending clouds of acrid, burning smoke through the streets.
+As the crowds surged, hundreds of riot police with shields advanced, firing rounds of tear gas, rubber bullets and sponge grenades - a crowd-control weapon - at protesters, sending clouds of acrid, burning smoke through the streets.

 Some protesters were on their knees choking as ambulances raced to take away the injured.

-The mostly young activists in hard hats, gas masks, and body armour dug in, dismantling street signs and fences which they used to form makeshift barricades to slow police advances.
+The mostly young activists in hard hats, gas masks and body armour dug in, dismantling street signs and fences which they used to form makeshift barricades to slow police advances.

 Many hit metallic surfaces with sticks to create an ominous drum beat that echoed down the streets.

-China’s Liaison Office, a potent symbol of Beijing’s rule over the city since it returned from British to Chinese rule in 1997, has become a target for growing ranks of increasingly emboldened youngsters, angry at China’s tightening grip on the city’s freedoms.
+China’s Liaison Office, a potent symbol of Beijing’s rule over the city since Hong Kong returned from British to Chinese rule in 1997, has become a target for growing ranks of increasingly emboldened youngsters, angry at China’s tightening grip on the city’s freedoms.

-Under a “one country, two systems” formula instituted as part of China’s sovereignty in 1997, the city was promised wide-ranging freedoms denied citizens in mainland China.
+Under a “one country, two systems” formula instituted as part of China’s sovereignty, the city was promised wide-ranging freedoms denied citizens in mainland China.

 “We call this Hong Kong’s age of revolution,” said a masked protester who called himself K Lee.
 “This movement has been sparked by China’s refusal to respect Hong Kong’s freedoms, and the failure of authorities to listen to the people’s voice.”